jayce4610/auto-annotated-portfolio/content/pages/projects/project-one.md

         justifyContent: flex-start
   - type: LabelsSection
     title: See More of My Creative Work!
-    subtitle: 'Take a look at '
+    subtitle: >-
+      Besides UI/UX, I also do branding, videos, and logos.
+Take a look and see what I’ve been working on!
     items:
       - type: Label
         label: Branding